tntp/tntpr/README.md

 + TNTP branded slide deck template
 + Consistent API for functions: should be `tntp_x()` and `tntp_y()` or `x_tntp()`
 and `y_tntp()` but not mixed.
-I (Jake) lean toward `x_tntp` so the functions will be split alphabetically in the help area, not everything filed together under "T"
+I (Jake) lean toward `x_tntp` so the functions will be split alphabetically in the help area, not everything filed together under "T". *Sam agrees: better autocomplete if it is `x_tntp()`*.
++ Add an education-themed data.frame to the package.
+We can use that for illustrative examples, and it can populate the default examples in the R Markdown shell.
+As this is a public package, we'll have to be thoughtful about what goes into this.

 Bugs: